hadley/stats337/README.md

 # Stats 337: Readings in Applied Data Science

 [Stats 337](https://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&page=0&catalog=&academicYear=&q=stats+337&collapse=%2C2%2C) is a small discussion class available to Stanford students in Spring 2018.
-In this class you will read 3-4 papers (or equivalent) per week, write a brief response, and then we'll discuss the papers (and related ideas) in class.
+Student in this class will read 3-4 papers (or equivalent) per week, write a brief response, and then discuss the papers (and related ideas) in class.

 ## Readings

 These readings reflect my personal thoughts about applied data science, and are skewed towards topics that I think are important but are generally under appreciated.
 It is not a systematic attempt to survey the field.
 That said, if you think there's something major that I've missed, please feel free to submit [an issue](https://github.com/hadley/stats337/issues) or [pull request](https://github.com/hadley/stats337/edit/master/README.md)!).
-It's likely that these readings will evolve as the quarter goes by.
+These readings will evolve as the quarter goes by.

 Many of the readings come from [Practical Data Science for Stats](https://peerj.com/collections/50-practicaldatascistats/), a join PeerJ collection and special issue of the American Statistician.
 Jenny Bryan and I pulled this collection together in order to publish some of the important parts of data science that were previously unpublished.
 Other readings are blog posts because so much of applied data science is outside the comfort zone of traditional academic fields.

 Much of this course has been driven by conversations on twitter.
 A big thanks go to everyone who has contributed their ideas.
 Key threads: [ethics](https://twitter.com/hadleywickham/status/978712074434957313), [google sheets](https://twitter.com/hadleywickham/status/978401746182549504), [citation management](https://twitter.com/hadleywickham/status/978752525493915648).

 ### What the *&!% is data science?

-(Optional readings for week 1)

 * [Data scientists mostly just do arithmetic and that’s a good thing](https://m.signalvnoise.com/data-scientists-mostly-just-do-arithmetic-and-that-s-a-good-thing-c6371885f7f6);
   Noah Lorang (2016).